Just one block North of Lefferts Manor is a Townhouse that recast row house living in PLG.

 A stairwell near the guest bath descends into a spacious finished basement.

-And it’s there you’ll find a rec room with a fireplace, laundry room and full bath near the side building entrance.
+And it’s there you’ll find a rec room with a fireplace, laundry room and full bath near the building entrance off the driveway.

 Sunshine isn’t exclusive to the living room’s picture window.